A broad lace

 Work with the right hand:

-A takes through B C right, the front loop of B left reversed.
+A goes through B C right, and takes the front loop on B left reversed.

-B takes the front loop of A left unreversed.
+B takes the front loop on A left unreversed.

-A takes through the front loop of B right, the loop on C left unreversed.
+A goes through the front loop on B right, and takes the loop on C left unreversed.

 Lower the left loops.

-A takes through B C left, the front loop of B right unreversed.
+A goes through B C left, and takes the front loop on B right unreversed.

-B takes the front loop of A right unreversed.
+B takes the front loop on A right unreversed.

-A takes through the front loop of B left, the loop on C right unreversed.
+A goes through the front loop of B left, and takes the loop on C right unreversed.

 Lower the right loops.